DeviaVir/zenbot/README.md

 - considers `RSI >= 70` overbought and `RSI <= 20` oversold
 - trades 95% of current balance, market price

-You can tweak `config.js` from there to use bitfinex, or trade ETH, or whatever.
+You can tweak the JS from there to use bitfinex, or trade ETH, or whatever.
 After tweaking `default_logic.js`, Use `zenbot sim` to check your strategy against historical trades.

 Note that simulations always end on Wednesday 5pm PST, and run for a max 90 days, to ensure consistency of results.